steveharsant/Docker-Compose-Files/app/README.md

 ## Preflight Configuration

-* Duplicate each template file removing the `.tmpl` extension.
+* Duplicate the `.env.tmpl` file removing the `.tmpl` extension.
 Edit the duplicated files with the required environment variables before executing `docker-compose up -d`

-* Edit the devices for the Scrutiny container to set the disk paths for your host.
+* Edit the devices for the Scrutiny container to set the disk paths for your host. (***Note:** Device names can change after a reboot*)

 ## Helper Scripts